 - Personally identifiable information (PII) that is easily associated to your email.

 We load hundreds of new breached databases (mostly from private sources) into our system every month.
 Each of these databases contains potentially millions of compromised records.
-On a busy month, we can exceed a billion stolen artifacts in a single month.
+On a busy month, we can exceed several hundred million artifacts in a single month.
 Given our rate of collection, for large enterprises, it is common to receive a handful of alerts each month.
 Small companies should expect to receive an alert every few months.

 Given our tradecraft, we run into artifacts that fall outside of our area of focus.
 We work with law enforcement in these situations.
 We work with in-country CERTs, ISACs and other information sharing communities often to reach breached victims.
 If the victim is a customer, they will receive the breach notice immediately directly from SpyCloud.
-If they are not a customer, our outreach is manual in nature, best effort and will be subject to the normal time it takes to find the right contact and exchange the information.
+If they are not a customer, our responsible disclosure outreach is best effort and is subject to the normal time it takes to find the right contact and exchange the information.

 Assuming you own the domain ‘acmeinc.com’, we’ll monitor for ALL email addresses that match against it (email@example.com, firstname.lastname@example.org, etc.), regardless of the number we find.
 We take you on the honor system to choose the pricing plan that best matches your actual company size.

 Many of our large service provider customers are not only interested in monitoring for breaches from within their organization.
-They also want to be proactive detecting fraud and identity theft for their customer’s accounts, especially if they’ve been compromised in a botnet or from a third party breach.
-Please get in touch at email@example.com to discuss our API and pricing if this applies to your organization.
+They also want to be proactive detecting fraud and identity theft for their customers’ accounts, especially if they’ve been compromised in a botnet or from a third party breach.
+Please get in touch to discuss our API and pricing if this applies to your organization.